prashast/neptune_int/design1/Design1.md

-As the two EC2 instances traverse through their half of the file, the index array will get updated and once they're done with that the two EC2 instances will then starting traversing through a separate half of the index array to figure out which non- repeating character appeared first by referencing the index value and if it exists.
+As the two EC2 instances traverse through their half of the file, the index array will get updated and once they're done with that the two EC2 instances will then starting traversing through a separate half of the index array to figure out which non- repeating character appeared first by referencing the index value.

 Algorithm